xoopscube/documentation/en/development/xcube-concept.md

 ## XCube Development

-The core development follows a parallel programming methodology exploiting a task-based view of application software for the effective use of larger choice of exchangeable subsystems or cluster systems.
+The core development follows a parallel programming methodology exploiting a task-based view of application software and event-driven architecture.

 Task-based programming models with static or dynamic task creation was a main topic discussed by Minahito, core programmer, and the prominent developers then.
 Mainly because the mainstream web programming model, or web development trend was, and still largely sequential and sort of von Neumann oriented.